 - Review syllabi, reading lists, class schedules and assignments, and instructor contact information. - Obtain copies of class presentations, handouts, and notes. - Email the instructor and fellow students to interact throughout the entire course; instructors are available by email for support throughout the entire course. - Participate in weekly graded discussion forums or other engaging, interactive activities with classmates related to course topics.
-This feature may also be used to supplement on-site discussions. - Submit assigned weekly homework throughout an online course. - Submit a reflection paper/project toward the end of each online course, which is a major applied learning assignment. - Take quizzes or tests as assigned several times throughout an online course.
+This feature may also be used to supplement on-site discussions. - Submit assigned weekly homework throughout an online or hybrid course. - Submit a reflection paper/project toward the end of each online or hybrid course, which is a major applied-learning assignment. - Take quizzes, tests, or exams as assigned several times throughout an online or hybrid course.